by Stefanie Michaels

 Once inside the terminal, your only worry will be to get through the TSA lines.

 3. Carry on.
-Utilizing space bags, which you can find at places like Bed Bath and Beyond helps pack bulky winter items like sweaters and skiwear more efficiently, and saves space for additional items being packed along.
+Utilizing space bags, which you can find online, helps pack bulky winter items like sweaters and skiwear more efficiently, and saves space for additional items being packed along.

 4. Ship your luggage.
 With all the ridiculously high price baggage fees that airlines charge for checking bags, sometimes it’s less expensive to ship them using a luggage forwarder like Luggage Forward.